MantasPauliukonis/survival-clicker2-proposal/README.md

 Please suggest more creative names for things!
 I'm really bad at this :)

 **Please discuss before making any pull requests.**
+If you imagine it in some other way please fork and share!

 [Play the original game here](http://survival.clicker.7777.lt)